mariana-stefani/portfolio/README.md

 ### Unsolved bugs

 * When loading the project on mobile devices sometimes the *progress-circle* colours doesn't load, only after a refresh of the page.
+* When loading the project on mobile devices sometimes the *scroll-down* animation doesn't go all the way to the bottom of the mouse, only fades in and out on the top of the mouse.

 ## Deployment